Close Menu

 WHAT IS OSTEOARTHRITIS?

 Eventually, muscle weakness and reduced range of joint motion occurs.
 While osteoarthritis can occur in any joint, it most often is found in the hands, hips, knees, and spine.
-Learn more information about ankylosing spondylitis.
+Learn about ankylosing spondylitis.

 The weight bearing joints are the most common areas of pain.
 If your osteoarthritis is severe, then you may need surgery.
 For example, you might need a hip replacement.
-Find out more here about hip replacement surgery and SSD benefits.
+Find out about hip replacement surgery and SSD benefits.

 OSTEOARTHRITIS QUALIFIES FOR SSD BENEFITS